Ellior2/Ellior2.github.io/_posts/2016-11-18-Sonication.md

 Made a wetbath.
 Got ice and placed in cooler.

 Sonicated first sample for 5s (setting is at 5) then dipped in ethanol/dry ice bath for 5s.
 Repeated this process twice for a total of 3 sonication rounds.
 Once finished, I placed the sonicated sample in wet bath (just wedged samples directly in ice).
-Clean sonication tip with ethanol and wiped with kim wipe.
+Cleaned sonication tip with ethanol and wiped with kim wipe.
 Repeated this process for the rest of the samples.

 Brought samples back to FISH209.